Indonesia Technocrat University: Facilities

-Computer Laboratory

-Teknokrat has eight computer laboratories, including internet laboratory, intranet and multimedia, hardware and networking laboratory, digital electronics laboratory, and software laboratory.

-All computers in the laboratory are connected to the internet with high speed access.
-Besides, the entire area has been connected via a wireless internet network, Wi-Fi.
-The other technologies, multimedia computer with technology LAN, LED TV 60 and 70 inch, are equipped with a multimedia projector.

 Language Laboratory

 There are two language laboratories.
-These laboratories are equipped with Multimedia computers and LED TV 60 and 70 inch.
+These laboratories are equipped with Multimedia computers and LED TV 60 and 70-inch.
 In addition, the language laboratory has been equipped with a set of electronic equipment, audio video consisting of instructor console as the main engine, equipped with a repeater language learning machine, tape recorder, DVD player, video monitors, headsets, and 40 students booth installed with a set of computer and screen in a single space.
 There are also components of a multimedia computer that can be used as additional components which are combined with all of them.
 If this is done then the language laboratory also serves as a multimedia language laboratory.

-Office and Secretarial Laboratory

-In the Office and Secretarial laboratory, a variety of modern office equipment is available, such as: